Vaunted Cellars: Clubhouse Wines

-As you would expect of a true luxury resort prices and selection of wine go up a notch, and then some, across the Irish Sea at the K Club in Straffan, County Kildare, where the effervescent Lisa O’Doherty is consultant sommelier to the five-star resort.
+As you would expect of a true luxury resort, prices and selection go up a notch, and then some, across the Irish Sea at the K Club in Straffan, County Kildare, where the effervescent Lisa O’Doherty is consultant sommelier to the five-star resort.
 She started out working at another Irish landmark, The Shelbourne Hotel in Dublin, doing a hotel management degree, and she was not particularly interested in wine—only in getting involved in wine tasting to keep her mother company.

 Her progress was sufficiently rapid to join the K Club in 1991 as assistant sommelier before being promoted to the top job.
 In 2006, the year the K Club hosted the Ryder Cup, she became a consultant in order to pursue her interests in lecturing.

 “The great thing about the K Club,” she says, “is that it has such a fantastic connection with wine.”
 The 550-acre estate is set on the site of Straffan House, which was modeled after a French chateau by the grandson of the great winemaker, Hugh Barton, of Langoa-Barton and Leoville-Barton fame in St.Julien, Bordeaux.

 This chateau now forms the east wing of the present complex that was bought by the Jefferson Smurfitt Group in 1988 and still retains the old cellarage from the days of Straffan House.
 Wine-appreciating guests may like to request a cellar tour.
 The present owner Dr. Michael Smurfitt, “Just loves fine wines and is a private collector with a passion for red Bordeaux and white Burgundy,” according to O’Doherty.